11 Spring Energy Savings Tips and How to Implement Them

 Read our full article on maximizing the lifespan of your AC unit, while protecting your energy bill.

-We already covered how ENERGY STAR-qualified windows can save you heaps of money this spring, but remember there are other appliances you can upgrade to increase your savings even more.
+ENERGY STAR-qualified windows can save you heaps of money this spring, but that’s not the only upgrade you can make.
+There are plenty of other appliances you can upgrade to increase your savings even more.

 By equipping your home with ENERGY STAR refrigerators, dishwashers, and heating and cooling systems you can reduce your home energy use by up to 50 percent.